10 Key Features to Look for in Your Next Laptop

 10. Infrared Camera for Windows Hello

 Today, you can log into your Windows 10 computer, just by peering at the screen.
-This feature is called Windows Hello and, to use it, you need a laptop with an infrared or RealSense 3D camera built-in.
+This feature is called Windows Hello and, to use it, you need a laptop with an infrared or RealSense 3D camera built-in or you need to buy an external webcam like the Logitech Brio, which has this functionality built-in.
 When shopping, look for a laptop that lists one of these cameras in its specs or explicitly lists Windows Hello facial recognition as a feature.
 You can also use Hello with a fingerprint reader, but it's far less cool.

 [ibg id="254562" name="LAPTOP INTERACTIVE BUYING GUIDE"]